Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/data-onboarding-process/index.md

 {{< glossary_link display="Data Stewards" id="data-steward" >}} wishing to onboard data to LDaCA may approach LDaCA about this, and LDaCA will also seek to identify appropriate collections for onboarding.

 LDaCA will gather relevant publicly available information, and record that information in a collection onboarding database.
-This includes information about the current location, significance and description of the collection; size, format and data structure; existing metadata; persistent identifiers (if any) and contact person.
+This includes information about the current location, significance and description of the collection; size, format and data structure; existing {{< glossary_link display="metadata" id="metadata" >}}; persistent identifiers (if any) and contact person.

 Contact between LDaCA and the {{< glossary_link display="Data Steward" id="data-steward" >}} is initiated with the aim of identifying the appropriate {{< glossary_link display="Data Steward" id="data-steward" >}}, establishing a collaborative relationship, providing information about LDaCA, and discussing shared goals for the onboarding of the collection to LDaCA.